socketsupply/sockets.sh/src/docs/faq.md

 ### Why not Tauri, Rust?

 Tauri is a project for people who want to write Rust.
-Socket SDK is for Web Developers who want to create connected apps with HTML, CSS and JavaScript.
+Socket SDK is for Web Developers who want to create connected apps with HTML, CSS, and JavaScript.

-Webview is C++, so are the platforms that it runs on.
+Webview is C++, and so are the platforms that it runs on.
 The memory safety offered by Rust is great but becomes irrelevant when it's just a thin wrapper around a world of C++.
 It is possible to write C++ that is as safe as Rust, it's just a hell of a lot harder.